voiceflow/rcjs-examples/text-to-speech/README.md

 To start the project, use `yarn start`

+## Usage

+This sample is similar to the "Hamburger Order React" sample.
+However, the VF app's responses are displayed as buttons.
+You can click these buttons to play the audio file that is included with the traces in the repsponse.

 ## Explanation

 The Runtime Client can request that our servers synthesize the Voiceflow app's response text into a playable audio file.
 To enable this, simply set the `tts` option in `RuntimeClient` to `true` (see `App.jsx`).